from training.npr.org: https://training.npr.org/blog/were-hiring-a-paid-photography-intern/

 We're hiring a (paid) photography intern

-We are looking for a current student or recent graduate to join us as photography intern on the NPR Training team this fall.
+We are looking for a current student or recent graduate to join us as photography intern on the NPR Training team in the spring of 2018.
 We make sure our interns have fun and get to work on meaningful projects that will serve their portfolios long after they’ve left us.
-Check out the full description below.
+Check out the full job description below.

 Questions?
 Email firstname.lastname@example.org

 The NPR Training team supports high-quality journalism and storytelling at NPR and member stations.
 Public media journalists are busier than ever — and their jobs keep evolving.
 In this environment, it can be difficult to hone storytelling techniques, learn new tools, and find the space and guidance to experiment.
 The NPR Training Team exists to make all of that happen.

 The team is multiplatform and offers training in audio and digital storytelling, audio production, social media, diversity, editing and more.
 Our training takes many forms: in-person workshops, webinars, visits to member stations and industry conferences.

 The team shares best practices and tips on its website, npr.org/training.
 The site is an open and growing resource that has found new audiences outside of public media, including journalism students and educators, other news organizations and non-profits.

 Photography intern for NPR Training